Clembench: Using Game Play to Evaluate Chat-Optimized Language Models as Conversational Agents: Game: Scorekeeping

-\textbf{Turn-Level Scores}: At each turn, the game master collects $n$ binary answers (yes or no).
-We thus use \textbf{accuracy} as a turn-level score, computed by comparing these $n$ answers to the corresponding $n$ truth values.
+$\triangleright$ \textbf{Turn-Level Scores}: At each round, the game master collects $n$ binary answers (yes or no).
+We thus use \textit{accuracy} as a turn-level score, computed by comparing these $n$ answers to the corresponding $n$ truth values.
 An ideal model would achieve high accuracy at all turns.
-We also track a binary label which is 1 if the current slot is correctly given in the answer.
+We also track a binary label which is 1 if the current slot is correctly given in the answer, and check whether any slot is anticipated at each turn.
+To evaluate aborted games, we track the \% of completed probing rounds.

-\textbf{Episode-Level Scores}: At the end of an episode, $(n+1)n$ answers have been collected via probing.
-We compute \textbf{accuracy} across all answers.
+$\triangleright$ \textbf{Episode-Level Scores}: At the end of an episode, $(n+1)n$ answers have been collected via probing.
+We compute \textit{accuracy} across all answers.
 However, given that this is a binary classification task, the random performance is very high.
-We thus also compute \textbf{Cohen's $\kappa$} \citep{cohen-kappa} as an episode-level score, truncated at 0.
+We thus also compute \textit{Cohen's $\kappa$} \citep{cohen-kappa} as an episode-level score.
 As discussed in \cite{madureira-schlangen-2022-visual}, a model biased towards considering all values as private would perform well at initial turns, whereas models biased towards shared would perform well at final turns.
 We follow their suggestion to also evaluate the performance in middle turns, where the distribution of labels is more balanced.
-For that, we report the accuracy at the third probing round, namely \textbf{middle-accuracy}.
+For that, we report the accuracy at the middle probing round, namely middle-accuracy (\textit{m-acc}).
 The validity of the results rely on the slots having been correctly filled.
-As a sanity check, we compute the proportion of answers that contain the correct slot value as an additional episode level score (\textbf{slot-filling-accuracy}).\footnote{However, even if the cLLM hallucinates an answer, the probing can still be performed, because a wrong value is still a shared value.}
+As a sanity check, we compute the proportion of answers that contain the correct slot value as an additional episode level score, named slot-filling-accuracy (\textit{sf-acc)}.\footnote{However, even if the cLLM hallucinates an answer, the probing can still be performed, because a wrong value is still a shared value.} Finally, we measure the proportion of slots that were disclosed when requested for (\textit{i.e.}, were not anticipated), named \textit{timing}.

-\textbf{Preferred Score}: The harmonic mean between slot-filling-accuracy and truncated $\kappa$ is normalised to $[0, 100$ and used as the main score, summarising the performance of an agent in an episode.
+$\triangleright$ \textbf{Quality Score}: The harmonic mean between slot-filling-accuracy and $\kappa$ (truncated at 0) is normalised to $[0, 100]$ and used as the main score, summarising the performance of an agent in an episode.